-This Spaghetti Squash Casserole made with spaghetti squash, sausage, and marinara sauce, is not only a gluten-free, low carb, and Paleo casserole, it is a satisfying, delicious, hearty yet healthy recipe that you entire family will enjoy--even if they aren't on any special diet.
+Made with spaghetti squash, Italian sausage, and spaghetti squash, this Spaghetti Squash Casserole is a satisfying, low-carb recipe that you entire family will enjoy--even if they aren't on any special diet.

 I have always loved spaghetti squash.
 As a child, I remember eating it as a side dish slathered in butter and salt and pepper.